 It’s been a hot minute since I last posted and I figured this was worth sharing.
 There’s been plenty since the last post, but time has not always been on my side.
 Today it is!

 Short and sweet.
-I needed a VM being used as an OSPF router with two interfaces to be able to allow traffic to traverse it in both directions.
+I have a VM being used as an OSPF router with two interfaces.
+I needed to allow traffic to traverse the VM in both directions while maintaining my standard UFW configuration.
 The commands look something like this:

 1. sudo apt install ufw